-Standing orders are the written rules of a local council.
-Standing orders are essential to regulate the proceedings of a meeting.
-A council may also use standing orders to confirm or refer to various internal organisational and administrative arrangements.
-The standing orders of a council are not the same as the policies of a council but standing orders may refer to them.
+Standing orders are the written rules of a local Council and are essential to regulate the proceedings of a meeting.
+The Council also use these standing orders to confirm or refer to various internal organisational and administrative arrangements.
+The standing orders are not the same as the policies of a Council but may refer to them.

-Local councils operate within a wide statutory framework.
-NALC model standing orders incorporate and reference many statutory requirements to which councils are subject.
-It is not possible for the model standing orders to contain or reference all the statutory or legal requirements which apply to local councils.
-For example, it is not practical for model standing orders to document all obligations under data protection legislation.
-The statutory requirements to which a council is subject apply whether or not they are incorporated in a council's standing orders.
+Local Councils operate within a wide statutory framework and these Standing Orders reference many statutory requirements to which Councils are subject.
+The statutory requirements to which a Council is subject apply whether or not they are incorporated in a Council's standing orders.